tweag/monad-bayes/README.md

 1. Compile the source: `stack build`
 2. If you do not have `nix` [install it](https://nixos.org/download.html).
-3. Run `nix develop --system x86_64-darwin --extra-experimental-features nix-command --extra-experimental-features flakes` - this should open a nix shell.
-For Linux use `x86_64-linux` for `--system` option instead.
+3. Run `nix develop .#default-jupyter --extra-experimental-features nix-command --extra-experimental-features flakes` - this should open a nix shell.
 4. Run `jupyter-lab` from the nix shell to load the notebooks.

 Your mileage may vary.